angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 }
 ```

-There are also other annotations like `@Repository`, `@Controller`, or `@Component`.
+Additionally, there are other annotations like `@Repository`.
+In Spring, `@Repository` has exactly the same functionality as `@Service`.
+The only difference is that `@Repository` also signals that this class implements the repository pattern.
-I find it very elegant that the purpose of a class is clearly visible at the top.
+Personally, I find it very elegant when the purpose of a class is as clearly identifiable as possible.

 ## The motivation – My `@Service()` decorator for Angular